Yes, please. I want to learn how to manage sexual abuse risk using risk management best practices.

 Compared to organizations using traditional risk management, organizations using ERM:

-- have fewer and less costly negative events
+- have fewer and less costly adverse events like sexual abuse

 - meet their objectives more often and